Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 All of the shell scripts for launching Tangerine are in the root directory.
 The two scripts `develop-docker-compose.sh` and `start-docker-compose.sh` start the cascade to build and run the docker containers.

+# Development

+[local-ssl-proxy](https://github.com/cameronhunter/local-ssl-proxy) is very useful for development.
+It allows you to proxy requests from port 80 to HTTPS.
+This is an alternative to using a reverse proxy tunnel service such as ngrok.io or tunnelto.dev and keeps everything free and local.
+More info on local-ssl-proxy is available in the [Reverse Proxy for Developers](reverse-proxy-for-developers.md) documentation.

 # Testing

 ## Create group